 In addition, those with a more severe and typical presentation, including marked physical slowness (or marked agitation) and a range of somatic symptoms, are often referred to as melancholic depressions, or depression with melancholia.
 People with severe depressions may also develop psychotic symptoms (hallucinations and/or delusions), most commonly thematically consistent with the negative, self-blaming cognitions and low mood typically encountered in major depression, although others may develop psychotic symptoms unrelated to the patient’s mood.

 Many of our veterans are or have been used to drinking large amounts of alcohol to get through the day, cope with unpleasant symptoms as described above.
 Drinking patterns have often been established as part of routine life within the Armed Forces which continue when the individual leaves.

-There is now a large body of evidence in the health literature that drinking alcohol can have a negative impact on our health, relationships, work and well being.
-During the assessment at the Veterans Mental health Service we ask about how much alcohol the individual is consuming and any related symptoms.
+There is now a large body of evidence in the health literature that drinking alcohol can have a negative impact on our health, relationships, work and wellbeing.
+During the assessment at the Veterans' NHS Wales we ask about how much alcohol the individual is consuming and any related symptoms.

 Part of a management plan might need to address alcohol issues if they are deemed important.
 This might entail being referred onto a specialist drug and alcohol agency in the individual area to assist with expert treatment, support and counselling.

 Post-traumatic stress disorder (PTSD) can develop in people of any age following a stressful event or situation of an exceptionally threatening or catastrophic nature e.g. serving as a member of the armed forces in a combat zone, witnessing deaths, serious injury and or causing death or serious injury.